kvarv/LightBus/readme.md

 #LightBus

 **LightBus** is a lightweight in-process bus, which pretty much makes it an implementation of the mediator pattern.
+It is insipired by [NServiceBus](http://www.particular.net/).

+Typical use case is server side behind a service interface like WCF, ASP.NET Web Api, Nancy, ServiceStack etc. This is not an Event Aggregator.

 ##Define a command
 ```csharp